Edgar G. Davies: First World War service

 Davies left school to join the Queen's Westminsters.
 From there, he transferred into the Royal Flying Corps (RFC) on 4 November 1917.
 He qualified as a pilot at the Grahame-White School on their proprietary airplanes, receiving his pilot's certificate on 11 May 1918.
 He was assigned to No. 29 Squadron RAF on 1 September 1918.
 The first of the nine enemy planes and one observation balloon that he destroyed fell on the 16th, and the last on 10 November, the day before the Armistice.

 Postwar life

 Davies died in a flying accident while serving in the Army of Occupation in Germany.
 He tried a high-speed roll over Bickendorf Airfield; his SE.5a shed its wings and he fell to his death.

 Two days after his death on 6 February 1919, he was awarded his Distinguished Flying Cross.
 His Belgian Croix de guerre followed on 15 July 1919.

-Edgar George Davies is buried in plot I.D.15, Cologne Southern Cemetery in Cologne, Germany.